Postdoctoral Research Fellow

 I was also involved in the study conducted by Stéfan Renner about the orbital dynamics of Saturnian satellites.
 We showed that the superposition of orbital resonances between Atlas and Prometheus is a source of chaos.

-- Solar wind dynamics around a comet - the paradigmatic inverse-square-law model (accepted by A&A), Saillenfest, Tabone, Behar
+- Solar wind dynamics around a comet - the paradigmatic inverse-square-law model, in press in A&A, Saillenfest, Tabone, Behar (arXiv preprint)

-- Solar wind dynamics around a comet - A 2D semi-analytical model (submitted to A&A), Behar, Tabone, Saillenfest, Henri, Deca, Holmström, Nilsson
+- Solar wind dynamics around a comet - a 2D semi-analytical kinetic model, in press in A&A, Behar, Tabone, Saillenfest, Henri, Deca, Lindkvist, Holmström, Nilsson (arXiv preprint)

-- The root of a comet tail - Rosetta ion observations at comet 67P (accepted by A&A), Behar, Nilsson, Bercic, Goetz, Nicolaou, Henri, Saillenfest, Stenberg-Wieser, Tabone, Wieser
+- The root of a comet tail - Rosetta ion observations at comet 67P, in press in A&A, Behar, Nilsson, Henri, Bercic, Nicolaou, Stenberg-Wieser, Wieser, Tabone, Saillenfest, Goetz (arXiv preprint)

 - Non-resonant secular dynamics of trans-Neptunian objects perturbed by a distant super-Earth, Celestial Mechanics and Dynamical Astronomy n°129, 2017, Saillenfest, Fouchard, Tommei, Valsecchi (arXiv preprint)